 Please note, GWSR is temporarily closed due to current national lockdown restrictions.

 Whether you want to gain work experience or give something back to the community, Gloucestershire Constabulary has a range of volunteering options, with full support and training given.

 Those wanting to help make the county’s streets safer can offer a minimum of 16 hours per month to work as a Special Constable, or apply to become a Police Support Volunteer (PSV).

 For more information, visit gloucestershire.police.uk.

 National Star’s mission is to help young people with disabilities realise their full potential through personalised learning, with a strong emphasis on sports, the performing arts, communication skills and creativity.

-Volunteers are key to helping National Star deliver its services, with opportunities available across a variety of areas spanning specialist health care, working with learners, fundraising, gardening, and more.
+Volunteers are key to helping National Star deliver its services, with opportunities available across its fundraising and charity retail teams.

 Community theatre, Cheltenham Playhouse is housed in a beautifully restored former spa that dates back to 1806 and has been a registered charity since 2001.

 The Playhouse has been run by a team of dedicated volunteers since 1958 and regularly looks for theatre-loving individuals to devote their time to helping out on front of house, while there are also opportunities to help with the technical side of things.